SpectoLabs/hoverfly/readme.md

 ### Build it yourself

 This project uses the [Glide](https://github.com/Masterminds/glide) project to manage dependencies in combination with Git [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and therefore you must have Go > 1.5 installed, and the ['Go 1.5 Vendor Experiment'](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit) flag enabled.

 Note that you must also clone the Hoverfly repository within your $GOPATH (you can read more about on how [Glide works](https://github.com/Masterminds/glide#user-content-how-it-works)), or else you may see strange errors like "_cannot find package "github.com/Sirupsen/logrus" in any of: XXX_":

     export GO15VENDOREXPERIMENT=1
-    mkdir -p "$GOPATH/src/github.com/"
+    mkdir -p "$GOPATH/src/github.com/SpectoLabs/"
-    git clone https://github.com/SpectoLabs/hoverfly.git "$GOPATH/src/github.com/hoverfly"
+    git clone https://github.com/SpectoLabs/hoverfly.git "$GOPATH/src/SpectoLabs/github.com/hoverfly"
-    cd "$GOPATH/src/github.com/hoverfly"
+    cd "$GOPATH/src/github.com/SpectoLabs/hoverfly/cmd/hoverfly/"

 We can then fetch the dependencies (or you can also use _git submodule init_) with:

     glide up

-Build Hoverfly:
+Build Hoverfly (main application file is in /cmd/hoverfly/ directory):

     go build